trelm249/ansible-plays/playbooks/password-change/readme.md

 ## Change a password for a user

-use the following to create the hash
+On debian based sysetms use the following to create the hash:
 `mkpasswd --method=SHA-512`

+Or use the following if that is not available:
+`python3 -c 'import crypt; print(crypt.crypt("test", crypt.mksalt(crypt.METHOD_SHA512)))'`

 use the following to encrypt the valaues file `ansible-vault encrypt passvalue.yml`